Online Graph Topology Learning from Matrix-valued Time Series: Online Graph Learning

 We define $K^1 := \KD \bigcup \KF \bigcup \KN^1 $, that are all the \textit{non-zero} variables.
 Note that except the computational coincidence, the variables in $\KD \bigcup \KF$ are usually non-zero.
 Then we denote the extractions

-We can endow any orders to the elements in $K^1, \KN^0$ to extract the rows/columns/entries above, only if the orders are used consistently to all the extractions.
-With these notations, we now can retrieve a system of linear equations from Equations \eqref{eq: op cond DF}, \eqref{eq: op cond KN0}, \eqref{eq: op cond KN1} of unknowns $\as$.
+Any order can be assigned to the elements in $K^1, \KN^0$ to extract the rows/columns/entries above, as long as the order is applied consistently to all extractions.
+With these notations, a system of linear equations can be retrieved from Equations \eqref{eq: op cond DF}, \eqref{eq: op cond KN0}, \eqref{eq: op cond KN1} for the unknowns $\as$.
 Each equation is obtained by equating the entries of one $U_{k}$.
 The resulting system is given in Proposition \ref{prop: opcon}.

 \begin{prop} A minimizer of Lasso problem (\ref{eq: matLasso}) satisfies the linear system

 \end{prop} The representation of the optimality conditions in Equation (\ref{eq: opcon}) are similar to those of classical Lasso \citep{garrigues2008homotopy, malioutov2005homotopy}, where $\Ga$, $\gaone$ with the embedded structures correspond to $\mb{X}^\top\mb{X}$, $\mb{X}^\top\mb{y}$ in the optimality conditions of classical Lasso.
 However in our case, the non-zero and sign pattern are only with respect to the entries of $\AN$, thus $\mb{w}_1$, which is the equivalent of sign vector, has $|\KD| + |\KF|$ zeros.